InternLM/InternEvo-HFModels/README.md

 # Usage :rocket:

-## How to enable InternEvo pack and ISP training for huggingface models?
+## How to enable InternEvo Variable-Length and Intern Sequence Parallel training for huggingface models?

 ### Option1: apply the already prepared `internevo.patch`